-This year, we are asking volunteers to arrive on Thursday July 29 and be available sign up for all three days of the Big Weekend (Friday July 30 – Sunday August 1).
-If you’d like to be involved but are not available all week, please do get in touch with our volunteer coordinator to discuss options.
+Volunteers will need to arrive on Thursday July 28 2022 and be available for all four days of the festival (Friday July 29 – Monday, August 1 inclusive).
+If you’d like to be involved but are not available all weekend, please do get in touch with our volunteer coordinator to discuss options.

 Want to help behind the scenes?
 Join us for build week or come when the music stops and help us pack down the site and litter pick our campsite.
 Whatever time you have to give, there’s a way for you to get involved.

 It might be the busiest long weekend of your summer, but it also may well be the best.
-Meet new people, learn new skills, growth your faith and have buckets of fun in the process.
+Meet new people, learn new skills, grow your faith, and have buckets of fun in the process.
 Plus, you get to camp for free!

 Join the Accessibility Team during the weekend every morning & some afternoons to enable our friends with learning disabilities (and anyone else too) to access Creation Fest as fully as possible.
 A variety of duties will include; attend daily prayers & preparations, assist with setting up and take down, welcoming guests, beginning conversations, assisting the leaders in delivering accessible teaching and worship, support people to participate in drama & worship, connecting & signposting people with accessible needs with other festival activities.
 If this opportunity excites you, we would love to have you on the Accessibility team – full briefing/ training provided.

 Volunteers meet first thing in the morning for prayer.
-A team of interpreters are available for both morning sessions in the Big Shed, and for some afternoon/evening sessions as requested.
+A team of interpreters are available for both morning main stage sessions and for some afternoon/evening sessions as requested.